Feature request #8725

 Same here.
 I can reproduce this with polygon layers.
 Lines and points opened correctly.
 Also I found that QGIS compiled from old branch (https://github.com/qgis/QGIS/pull/927) works fine.

-#43 Updated by Alexander Bruy almost 11 years ago
+#43 Updated by Alexander Bruy about 11 years ago

 - Resolution deleted (